 3. What are the initial and ongoing costs?

 Prizing can be tricky to break down.
-Ask the telemedicine provider what sort of recurring costs you can expect outside the set-up costs or monthly charge.
+Ask the telemedicine vendor what sort of recurring costs you can expect outside the set-up costs or monthly charge.
 Also, bear in mind that it is a continuous expense if you choose to purchase extra data storage or some kind of repair kit.

 4.What are the video conferencing and communications capabilities?